"We have used Franklin Instruments and their clocks for many years for our K-12 Market.

 I highly recommend Franklin Clocks!"

-For a quote please email us at email@example.com or give us a call at
+For a quote please email us at email@example.com

 NIST provides UTC(NIST), a time scale referenced to atomic oscillators located in Boulder, Colorado.
 At its source, UTC(NIST) is kept in as close agreement as possible with other national and international standards, typically within a few nanoseconds.
 The current difference between UTC and UTC(NIST) is shown here.